One of the most commonly asked questions about bicycle helmets is,

 Changes in color and shape

-If you noticed any missing small pieces from the helmet, such as on the retention system, there might be already damage done.
+If you noticed any missing small pieces from the helmet, such as on the retention system, there might already be damage done.
 Consider replacing the helmet.

 Damage to the safety liners